emissary-ingress/emissary/user-guide/upgrade-to-pro.md

 make apply-upgrade-to-pro
 ```

 This `make` command will use `kubectl` to deploy Ambassador Pro alongside your Ambassador deployment.
+It will also redeploy the httpbin and QoTM services which are used for demo purposes.

 Verify that Ambassador Pro is running: